DMVMT/sharpen-images-sketch/README.md

 The plugin is completely free for any kind of use.

 #How to install:
-Download, Unzip, double click the Sharpen Images.sketchplugin file.
+Download, Unzip, double click the <b>Sharpen Images.sketchplugin</b> file.
 That's it!

 #How to update:
 Go to the Sketch Plugin folder on your Mac and replace the Sharpen Images.sketchplugin with the new one.